Mochrks/moup-ui-projects/README.md

 - Customizable and responsive components for various use cases
 - Fast development and optimized build with **Vite**
 - Interactive animations using **Framer Motion**
-- Support for **TypeScript** for better type safety and development experience

 ## Tech Stack